mesosphere-backup/dcos-metrics/DEMO.md

 [2016-04-07 18:15:18,782] INFO Started Reporter with host=127.0.0.1, port=35542, polling_period_secs=10, prefix= (com.airbnb.metrics.StatsDReporter)
 ```

+## Receiving Metrics via Kafka (Current)

+All agents running the metrics module periodically attempt to connect to a local TCP port at `127.0.0.1:8124`.
+The avro output format is disabled until the endpoint is resolved, but containers are still given `STATSD_UDP_HOST`/`STATSD_UDP_PORT` endpoints, so forwarding can begin immediately once `127.0.0.1:8124` has successfully connected.

+Once `127.0.0.1:8124` has connected, the module begins sending data in Avro OCF format as described in the [schema standard](schema/).
+If the connection is lost, the module will periodically attempt to reconnect automatically, dropping any data that cannot be sent in the meantime.

+### Launching a Collector

+The Collector is the process which runs on each DC/OS agent node.
+They listen on a commonly-known local TCP port (8124), accepting metrics from local system processes and sending them upstream to a Kafka cluster.
+Collectors currently run as Mesos tasks, but this may be revisited later.

+See the [Collector docs](collector/) for more information on starting the Collectors.

+### Launching Consumers

+The Consumers retrieve data which has been published to the Kafka cluster.
+One or more Consumer types may consume the same data, and more than one Consumer instances may run in each type.
+These are standard behavior for Kafka Consumers.

+See the [Consumer docs](consumer/) for more information on starting Consumerss.

-## Receiving Metrics
+## Receiving Metrics via StatsD (Old)

+Before we get started, it's worth noting that direct statsd output from the agent is meant for demo/testing purposes and is **not suitable for real everyday use**.
+Here are some reasons:
+- Effectively zero protections against silently losing data if there's a hiccup, compared to Kafka
+- No support for passing through arbitrary tag data from containers, unless the output format is manually switched to `tag_datadog` on all agents.
+But this in turn breaks compatibility with most statsd implementations.
+- No support for sending data via a collector, so other non-Agent processes on the system need to implement their own systems for getting data upstream.

+Now on with the instructions...

-All agents running the metrics module periodically do an A Record lookup of `metrics.marathon.mesos` (aka a Marathon job named `metrics`).
-Until it resolves, metrics data will be dropped at the agents, since there's nowhere for them to go, but containers are still given `STATSD_UDP_HOST`/`STATSD_UDP_PORT` endpoints at this point, so forwarding can begin immediately once `metrics.marathon.mesos` begins to resolve.
+In addition to the above Kafka support, all agents running the metrics module also periodically do an A Record lookup of `metrics.marathon.mesos` (aka a Marathon job named `metrics`).
+The statsd output format is disabled until the endpoint is resolved, but containers are still given `STATSD_UDP_HOST`/`STATSD_UDP_PORT` endpoints, so forwarding can begin immediately once `metrics.marathon.mesos` begins to resolve.

 Once `metrics.marathon.mesos` resolves to one or more A Records, the module picks one A Record at random and starts sending metrics to port `8125` (the standard statsd port) at that location.
 The `metrics.marathon.mesos` hostname continues to be periodically resolved, and any material changes to the returned list of records (entries changed/added/removed) will trigger a reselection of a random A Record.